 Cut meat into pieces.
 Large bones should be sawed to fully extract gelatin and fat.
 Place all ingredients in Cooker.
-Close cover securely and place pressure control weight on vent pipe.
+Exhaust Cooker.
 Cook 30 minutes at 15 pounds pressure.
-Let indicator return to zero.
+Let indicator return to zero; then open petcock slowly.
 Strain through fine sieve.
 Let cool.
-Remove fat from top and, if necessary, clarify with egg.
+Remove fat from top and, if necessary, clarify with eag.